Sugar And Metabolic Health: Understanding Risk Factors

 Most of us will not need to use glucose after every meal right away.
 This is reserved for athletes who are in a race and are actively burning through their energy stores.

-In the Western world, many of us exceed our “storage space” because of two simultaneous factors: we eat large amounts of foods high in simple sugars, and we do not exercise enough to burn through these available glucose stores.
+In the Western world, many of us exceed our “storage space” because of two simultaneous factors: we eat large amounts of foods high in simple sugars and do not exercise enough to burn through these available glucose stores.

-If both of these lifestyle patterns are present, yes, too much sugar can lead to weight gain.1
+If both lifestyle patterns are present, too much sugar can lead to weight gain.
+If weight loss is your goal, limiting added sugars may help.1

 How Sugar Affects Metabolic Health

-Prolonged levels of high sugar intake can negatively impact your metabolic health and lead to:5-7
+Prolonged levels of high sugar intake can negatively impact your metabolic health and lead to:5, 6, 7

-• Insulin resistance - high intake of added sugars has been linked to hyperglycemia (high blood sugars) and decreased functionality of the insulin hormone.
+• Insulin resistance: High intake of added sugars has been linked to hyperglycemia (high blood sugars) and decreased functionality or secretion of the insulin hormone that helps regulate blood glucose.
+When insulin levels increase, but the receptors on your cells don’t respond correctly, blood sugar remains high.

-• Diabetes - a diet high in added sugars may increase your risk of developing type two diabetes.
+• Type 2 Diabetes: A diet high in added sugars may increase your risk of developing type 2 diabetes.

-• Cardiovascular disease (CVD) - a greater intake of added sugars has been linked to an increased risk of CVD.
+• Cardiovascular Disease (CVD): A greater intake of added sugars has been linked to an increased risk of CVD and high lipids.

-• Obesity - consuming sugar-sweetened beverages and other refined carbohydrates significantly increase your risk of weight gain and obesity.
+• Obesity: Consuming sugar-sweetened beverages and other refined carbohydrates is a risk factor for excess body fat and obesity.

 How Much Sugar Is Too Much?